Renntech: Operations

-Today RENNtech a prominent Mercedes-Benz specialist, and Feyhl himself is regarded by many as the foremost authority on Mercedes tuning in the United States.
+RENNtech is a Mercedes-Benz specialist, and Feyhl himself is the foremost authority on Mercedes tuning in the United States.

 Following the 1998 merger of Daimler-Benz and Chrysler Corp. (which became DaimlerChrysler later), RENNtech expanded into the Chrysler category developing performance upgrades for the Chrysler Crossfire.
 In 2013, when Mercedes-AMG entered a strategic partnership to produce V8 engines for Aston Martin, RENNtech followed suit by creating performance upgrades for the M177 powered Aston Martin Vehicles.

-RENNtech has expanded their product line to include other car manufacturers - specifically Porsche, Aston Martin, Bentley, Rolls Royce, Maserati, Volkswagen, and Audi vehicles.
-These product offerings focus on RENNtech core competencies: engine tuning, braking, exhaust, transmission, and suspension.

-RENNtech's primary focus is to achieve maximum car performance through the increase of horsepower and handling.
-Customers can either buy the upgrade parts from RENNtech, or send in their cars to be customized at their headquarters in Stuart, FL.

-RENNtech also offers cosmetic modifications including aerodynamic body kits, carbon fiber splitters, and multi-piece forged alloy wheels.
-Other upgrades include racing LSDs, open racing exhaust systems, performance disc brakes, and engine remapping.
-Customers can also have complete engine overhauls, and upgrades to larger displacement.

 RENNtech engines range from small 200 horsepower (150 kW) K4 blocks for SLK roadsters and CLK-Class to the 1198 horsepower (670 kW) twin-turbo M177 -engine for the AMG GT63 4-Door Coupe.

-RENNtech Classics offers complete engine overhauls, restorations and performance upgrades for classic Mercedes-Benz and AMG vehicles.
-These services include increasing the engine displacement through bore-and-stroke, exhaust systems, suspension and improvements to the interior from custom upholstery, gauges, shift knobs, pedals, and trim to various electronics.

 Renntech Karting

 Renntech Karting is a division that makes racing karts, based on the Aixro XR50 rotary engines.